 Fountain Hills- “Come for a Day, Stay for a Lifetime!”

 No visit to Fountain Hills is complete without a walk around the Park.
-The famous Fountain operates each hour on the hour for 15 minutes beginning at 9 a.m. and continuing until 9 p.m daily.
-At night It takes on a completely different look being illuminated from below, creating a glowing stream of water reaching for the sky.
-Whatever time of day it is viewed, it is a wonder to behold and brings visitors from all over the world.
+Our famous fountain brings visitors from all over the world, The hours of operation are daily, every hour on the hour for 15 minutes beginning at 9 a.m. and continuing until 9 p.m.
+At night it is illuminated from below, creating a glowing stream of water reaching for the sky.
+There are lights surrounding the walking path for those of you that enjoy early those early morning or evening walks.
+I never get tired of seeing our beautiful fountain and it brings visitors from all over the world.

 Residents enjoy participation in Fountain Hills’ excelling schools.
 Children attend the following schools:

-McDowell Mountain Elementary School – kindergarden through 2nd grade
+McDowell Mountain Elementary School – Pre-Kindergarden through 3rd grade

 Fountain Hills High School – 9th grade through 12th grade